pykale/pykale/.github/pull_request_template.md

 ### Status
 **Ready/Work in progress/Hold**

+On the right (delete these after selection):

+- Select a reviewer if ready for review.
+Use the suggested one if unsure.
+- Select at least one appropriate label.
+- Select a project (the next version typically).

 ### Types of changes
 <!--- Put an `x` in all the boxes that apply, and remove the not applicable items -->
 - [x] Non-breaking change (fix or new feature that would not break existing functionality).